1coderookie/KobraGoNeoInsights/docs/printserver.md

 If you have a NAS or a server up and running already, you could also install the printing software onto that.
 In this case I'd assume that you already know what you're doing and that you don't need any advise though.

 ## How To Install
 So in case you want to use hardware like the abovementioned Thin Clients, you probably don't know how to set it up and install the software.
-Right now I'd like to encourage you to search the web as there are many step by step guides and also videos out there about how to do it.
+You'll find many guides and tutorials for that out there, so let me just mention the following:

+  - For installing OctoPrint you can start your web research at [All3DP: How to Install OctoPrint on Linux/Ubuntu](https://www.all3dp.com/2/octoprint-linux-ubuntu-tutorial).
+  - If you want to install on an SBC, you might want to have a look at [All3DP: How to Install OctoPrint/Klipper on an SBC: Tutorial](https://www.all3dp.com/2/install-octoprint-klipper-single-board-computer-sbc).
-However, I'd like to mention [Kiauh](https://github.com/th33xitus/kiauh) though as it's an installation script for software like Klipper and so on which makes everything a lot easier.
+  - Check out [Kiauh](https://github.com/th33xitus/kiauh) as it isn't an installation script that makes everything a lot easier only for Klipper but also for OctoPrint, Mainsail, Fluidd and so on.

 ## Camera
 As mentioned in the RPi section, if you connect a webcam directly to your printserver, I'd suggest to use a webcam which only offers a low resolution like 480p (640x480) as you don't need 4K for monitoring the printing process.
 Of course a more powerful hardware can also handle a higher resolution though.